What Is Octane Number: Difference Between Octane Number And Cetane Number [PDF]

 In this method, fuel is injected at 575°C. The time is measured between the fuel injection and fuel combustion.
 That time is then compared with the percentage of cetane present in the fuel and accordingly, the cetane number is derived.

-Octane number of petrol
+The octane number of petrol

 The typical octane number of petrol is about 85-95.
-In the United States, unleaded gas has an octane number of about 87, Mid-range gas has a value of about 88-90.
+In the United States, unleaded gas has an octane number of about 87, and Mid-range gas has a value of about 88-90.
 The premium-grade petrol has an octane number of about 95.
 Most of the cars are suitable for 85-90 octane rating.
 Aircraft engines use fuel with an octane rating of 100

 Cetane Number of Diesel